Pupil Multiplication Tables Check: What School Leaders Should Know

 17: There is no ‘Pass’ rate or threshold

 The guidance is clear that there is no expected pass rate or threshold.
-This means that, unlike the KS1 Phonics Screening check, children will not be expected to re-sit the check if they do not meet a set threshold in this KS2 Times Tables Test.
+This means that, unlike the KS1 Phonics Screening check, children are not be expected to re-sit the check if they do not meet a set threshold in this KS2 Times Tables Test.

 BUT…